 * This introduction was originally published in the Behavioral Economics Guide 2014.
-To learn more about the subject, please download our free Behavioral Economics Guide 2015 and Behavioral Economics Guide 2016.
+To learn more about the subject, please download our free Behavioral Economics Guide for the years 2015, 2016, and 2017.

 Think about the last time you purchased a customizable product.
 Perhaps it was a laptop computer.
 You may have decided to simplify your decision making by opting for a popular brand or the one you already owned in the past.
 You may then have visited the manufacturer’s website to place your order.
 But the decision making process did not stop there, as you now had to customize your model by choosing from different product attributes (processing speed, hard drive capacity, screen size, etc.) and you were still uncertain which features you really needed.
 At this stage, most technology manufacturers will show a base model with options that can be changed according to the buyer’s preferences.
 The way in which these product choices are presented to buyers will influence the final purchases made and illustrates a number of concepts from behavioral economic (BE) theories.